 Don't surprise your clients with hidden fees.
 Be upfront about the associated costs with your services or products.
 If you've ever clicked on a deal, only to find an additional charge when you go to checkout—you feel cheated.
-Personally, I'm more likely to look elsewhere if I feel a business is using dishonest methods to attract customers.
+I'm more likely to look elsewhere if I feel a business uses dishonest methods to attract customers.

 2. Employee training.

 Your employees should be trained and prepared to handle a wide variety of situations.
-If a customer comes back with a complaint about a product and your customer service representative doesn't know how to handle the situation, then that falls back on the manager/owner of the company.
-Well-trained your employees provide better service because they are confident in their customer service abilities.
+If a customer comes back with a complaint about a product and your customer service representative doesn't know how to address the situation, it falls back on the manager/owner of the company.
+Well-trained employees provide better service because they are confident in their customer service abilities.

 1. Don't take negative feedback personally.

-I realize that some people feel insulted when a customer comes back with poor feedback, however, you cannot take it personally because you are running a business.
-You should make it a habit (and a priority!) to keep your clientele happy, otherwise, you cannot expect to be in business for long.
-If you run around, defensive and threaten to sue every person who expresses a criticism of your company, then your reputation is going to fall.
+I realize that some people feel insulted when a customer comes back with poor feedback.
+However, you cannot take it personally because you are running a business.
+It would be best to make it a habit (and a priority!) to keep your clientele happy.
+Otherwise, you cannot expect to be in business for long.
+If you run around, defensive, and threaten to sue every person who expresses criticism of your company, then your reputation is going to fall.

 Take their critique and use it to improve your business.
 Never blame the customer for their bad experience.
 It's your responsibility to ensure they have an amazing experience.
 The only person holding you back from keeping your clients happy is you.